-Your time at Paul Mitchell The School Rhode Island for the cosmetology program will be divided into six designations:
+Your time at Paul Mitchell The School Danbury for the cosmetology program will be divided into six designations:

-- Core Curriculum: A 210-hour orientation, known as the Core program, instills the basic fundamentals.
+- 10 Core Curriculum: A full-time, 5-day student spends 245-hour orientation; a full-time 3-day student spends 210-hour orientation, a part-time night student spends 216-hour orientation, known as the Core program, instills the basic fundamentals.
 Students are graded and evaluated using written, oral, and practical testing methods.
 Students must successfully complete the Core curriculum prior to attending regularly scheduled daily classes in cutting, coloring, permanent waving, and chemical texture services. - Protégé Learning Experience: Your experience as a Protégé produces a smooth transition from Core student to Adaptive student.
-You spend 70 hours as a Protégé preparing you for the clinic floor classroom experience. - Olinic Classroom Learning Experience: Your clinic time from 280 to 1500 hours will be guided with individual attention and group learning experiences using mini-classes, monthly worksheets, and periodic evaluations developed specifically for this monitoring progress.
-This is when you begin experiencing your clinic classroom education on paying clients in the clinic floor classroom area. - Classroom Learning Experience: Your classroom time from 280 to 1500 hours is divided into five (5) areas: cutting, coloring, texture, makeup, and nails.
-Each area has an instructor who conducts the different specialty classes each week.
-Classroom Learning Experiences may also include retail, motivation, self improvement, professional development, and attendance education which may be conducted by an instructor, non-licensed staff member or guest artist. - Adaptive Curriculum: From 280 to 750 hours you will enter a new phase of specialty classroom workshops coupled with challenging practical services designed to continue building you into a confident beauty industry professional. - Greative Curriculum: You will spend your last 750 hours at Paul Mitchell The School Rhode Island in "high gear" by dressing, acting, and working like a beauty industry professional.
-You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future career in the beauty industry.
+You spend 140 hours for full-time, 5-day student; 120 hours for full-time 3-day student and part-time night student 72 hours as a Protégé preparing you for the clinic classroom experience. - Clinic Classroom Learning Experience: Your clinic time from 245 to 1500 hours for a full-time, 5- day student; 330 to 1500 hours for a full-time, 3-day student; and 260-1500 hours for a part-time night student will be guided with individual attention and group learning experiences using workshops, monthly worksheets, and periodic tests developed specifically for this monitoring progress.
+This is when you begin working on paying clients in the clinic floor area.
+We encourage all students to bring in your friends and family to maximize your learning experience on the clinic classroom area. - Classroom Learning Experience: Your classroom time from 385 to 1500 hours for a full-time, 5-day student; 330 to 1500 hours for a full-time, 3-day student; and 288-1500 hours for a part-time night student.
+Classroom time is divided into five (5) areas: cutting, coloring, texture, makeup, and nails.
+Each area has a specialist in the field who conducts the different specialty classes once a week; Classroom Learning Experiences may also include retail, motivation, self improvement, professional development, and attendance education which may be conducted by an instructor, non-licensed staff member or guest artist.

+- Adaptive Curriculum: From 385 to 700 hours for full-time, 5-day student; 330-700 hours full-time, 3-day student; and 288 to 700 hours for a part-time night student will enter a new phase of elective classroom workshops coupled with challenging practical services designed to continue building you into a confident designer. - Greative Curriculum: You will spend your last 800 hours at Paul Mitchell The School Danbury in "high gear" by dressing, acting, and working like a true professional.
+You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future beauty industry career.

-STATE OF RHODE ISLAND REQUIREMENTS
+STATE OF CONNECTICUT REQUIREMENTS